 - Joe Carvalho, Author of Black Families of Hampden County, Massachusetts, 1650-1865

 - Marjory O’Toole, Executive Director, Little Compton Historical Society

-- Erika Slocumb, curator of the exhibition Black Holyoke
+- Erika Slocumb, PhD student in the W.E.B.
+Du Bois Department of Afro-American studies and curator of the exhibition Black Holyoke

-- Marla Miller (moderator), Professor of History, Director of the UMass Amherst Public History Program and author of Entangled Lives: Labor, Livelihood, and Landscapes of Change in Rural Massachusetts
+- Marla Miller (moderator), Professor of History, faculty in the UMass Amherst Public History Program and author of Entangled Lives: Labor, Livelihood, and Landscapes of Change in Rural Massachusetts

 The House on Egremont Plain: The Story of the Black Burghardts